Itinerary for a Summer Weekend in Iceland

 Finally, in the northeast, there’s the frozen wonderland of Vatnajökull, with Iceland’s biggest glacier, glacial rivers, lagoons, and epic waterfalls.

 Every summer, visitors from all over the world come to Iceland to bask in its natural beauty.
-Summer is the time when roads are most accessible, the skies clear, tours are most frequent, and bars and restaurants are open for longest.
+Summer is the time when roads are most accessible, the skies clear, tours are most frequent, and bars and restaurants are open for the longest.
+Even if you decide to spend only a summer weekend in Iceland, our range of exciting day tours means you’ll have a fantastic time.

 We look forward to seeing you on one of our summer tours!